 One of the basic rules of engineering design is that it’s “done with numbers”, rather than with vague assertions about the properties of the system being designed.
 There isn’t much use in saying that we want our workholding systems to be “really stiff and strong” without specifying what that means.

-In that spirit, we’ll learn how to estimate the magnitude of cutting forces during a machining operation.
-Using that information we can specify what performance we require from the components selected for our workholding system.
+The first step in becoming an informed workholding buyer is to learn how to estimate the magnitude of cutting forces during a machining operation.
+Using that information, we can specify what performance we require from the components selected for our workholding system.
+Let's start with a basic question: What is it we want a workholding system to do?

 Two of the most important requirements of workholding systems are: